John Boyd Orr: Death and legacy

 Boyd Orr died on 25 June 1971 in Brechin, Scotland; he was 90 years old.
 His grave is at Stracathro Kirkyard, Angus.

-The University of Glasgow has a Boyd Orr Building and the Boyd Orr Centre for Population and Ecosystem Health named after him, and the university's Hunterian Museum holds his Nobel medal.
-There is a street named after Boyd Orr in his home town of Kilmaurs in Ayrshire, as well as in Brechin, Angus, Penicuik, Midlothian, Laurencekirk, Aberdeenshire, Aberdeen and in Saltcoats, Ayrshire.
+The University of Glasgow's Boyd Orr Building and the Boyd Orr Centre for Population and Ecosystem Health are named after him, and the university's Hunterian Museum holds his Nobel Peace Prize medal.

+There is a street named for Boyd Orr in his home town of Kilmaurs in Ayrshire, as well as others in Aberdeen, Brechin, Laurencekirk, Penicuik, Saltcoats and Strathaven.
+There is also a road named after him in Harare, Zimbabwe.